AzukiLife/azuki_library/README.md

 ## TODO

-- [ ] Preload array working with path, not only file name
-- [x] New function to preload a file (see main)
-- [x] Move addon_loader code to a file in the repo
-- [ ] Make so files in addons managed by the loader can have the same name (from different addon)
 - [ ] Modules manager system
+- [ ] Detect presence of undetected files
+- [ ] Callback for a specific file loaded / and or a hook call
+- [ ] Entity loader
+- [ ] Resources manager
+- [ ] Make so files in addons managed by the loader can have the same name (from different addon) -> [Wiki](https://wiki.facepunch.com/gmod/Global.include)